 If you haven't already looked into the leading sewing machine brands, here is a good place to start:

 Do you have an Instagram account?
 It's simple to set up on your phone.
-If you aren't already following your favourite sewing machine brands, then here are some of the best places to start.
-Join a community who are passionate about sewing, embroidery and quilting - and post about it!
+By following your favourite sewing machine brands, you can join a community who are passionate about sewing, embroidery and quilting - and post about it!

 This just makes us want to stick the kettle on and get creative.